 The Hakuba Valley is situated in the breathtakingly beautiful Northern Japan Alps, not far from Nagano.
 It rose to the forefront of the international ski scene thanks to its starring role during the 1998 Nagano Winter Olympics – many of the skiing events were held here.
 Today it is one of the most popular destinations for skiers heading to Japan.

 Apart from the scenery, it’s easy to see why people love this place.
-First of all, there are the 9 ski resorts that are dotted through the valley.
+First of all, there are the 10 ski resorts that are dotted through the valley.
 These provide a variety of experiences – such as the boarder and terrain park heaven of Hakuba 47, or the powder stashes and tree skiing at Cortina.
 There really is something for everyone.
 Happo-one, the valley’s flagship resort, is the most central – and it’s usually the first port-of-call for skiers who are new to the area.
-Meanwhile, off-piste activity is spread out throughout the valley, with several ‘hamlets’ providing some great dining, drinking and accommodation options.
-(Hakuba, in particular, has quite a vibrant night life).
+Meanwhile, apres activity is spread out throughout the valley, with several ‘hamlets’ providing some great dining, drinking and accommodation options.
+Happo One (pronounced Happo Oh-Nay) is the most developed village with the largest selection of restaurants and vibrant night life.
+The nearby Wadano area is great for those that want to be close, but not in the midle of Happo One.
+Echoland is another village with a growing village scene, though it's quite separated from Happo One and not within walking distance of any lifts.
+Hakuba village (Hakuba-Cho) doesn't have a lot of accommodation options for westerners, though it does have a few good restaurants.

 The areas people tend to stick to are Happo, Wadano and Echoland.
 Most parts of Happo and Wadano are within walking distance of the Happo-one base areas.
 Echoland is separate from any ski area, and has a cute main street lined with bars, restaurants and shops.

-Due to the variety of resorts and the spread of hamlets, Hakuba does not seem to have an overarching sense of identity.
+Due to the variety of resorts and the spread of hamlets, Hakuba does not seem to have an overarching sense of identity and place (like Nozawa village or Niseko Hirafu village).
 It’s not easy to ski more than one resort in a day, and it’s not possible to wander between the hamlets.
 As a result you are often left wondering what might be happening in another part of town.
 But this is a only a niggling complaint – overall there’s so much to love about Hakuba that you tend to overlook any downsides.

 All-in-all Hakuba is a great destination for a ski holiday because it’s relatively easy to get to, it caters to non-Japanese speakers, and there’s an abundance of great skiing.
 Plus, there are a ton of extra activities to keep you busy well into the night – if that takes your fancy.